kolomolo/linuxtest/README.md

 Server B to be salt minion, that connects to the master
  - Allow port 80 on the cloud firewall (if any), so we can reach see the Hello Kolomolo message.

+#On completion of Test
-On completion send upload to the repo:
+Upload to your repo:
 - Readme file with the Answers to Section 1
 - The corrected Docker file
 - Top.sls and state files in a dir called salt

-Send the answers to test@kolomolo.com.
+Send the link to your repo to test@kolomolo.com